173e/Sink/README.md

 		});
 ```

-#Sink
+##Sink

 The Main Entry Point for the Sink Game is the Sink class
 It consists of a single Stage and SceneCamera which are all initialized based on the Config class.
 They can be accessed in a static way like Sink.stage Sink.camera.
-It also has extra things like gameUptime, pauseState, CreateListenersPauseListeners, ResumeListeners,
+It also has extra things like gameUptime, pauseState, CreateListeners, PauseListeners, ResumeListeners,
 DisposeListeners
 ```java
 public class BasicDesktop extends MainDesktop{